 If a person starts training for the first time around the age 17 – 25 for example, they’ll get the advantage of putting muscle on fast due to optimal hormonal levels being combined with the beginners burst that everyone gets when they first start working out.

 Being Older Would Not Prevent You From Gaining Muscle Well.

-Although the fast muscle growth starts to slow down when you reach your mid-20s, you do not have to worry if you already lived past this age.
+Although the fast muscle growth starts to slow down when you pass your mid-twenties, you do not have to worry if you already lived past this age.
 The nutrition and training requirements for getting in shape at age 30, 40 or 50 are much the same as they were at age 20.
 Age is not a factor that prevents people from building muscle and benefitting in other ways from nutrition and training except the magnitude and speed of muscle growth that differs by age groups.